cwbriones/cwbriones.github.io/README.md

 ## Credits

-Theme is courtesy of [the-plain](https://github.com/heiswayi/the-plain).
+Theme is courtesy of [the-plain](https://github.com/heiswayi/the-plain), footnotes are powered by [bigfoot.js](http://bigfootjs.com/).